llvm/circt/docs/RationaleRTL-SV.md

 both forms.
 Arrays, structs,
 moving [UnpackedArray](https://github.com/llvm/circt/issues/389) to SV someday.

+InOut types live at the SV dialect level and not the RTL dialect level.
+This allows connects, wires and other syntactic constructs that aren't necessary for combinational logic, but are nonetheless pretty useful when generating Verilog.

 ### Operations

 TODO: Spotlight on module.
 Allows arbitrary types for ports.